kayleighchiong/computing-work/story.md

 "And mortar," Gretel added between bites of a rope curtain made of black licorice, smirking.
 Her brother sniggered.

 I frowned at their jeering remarks, my blood starting to boil.
-Yet, I continued to keep my frustration. in check.
+Yet, I continued to keep my frustration in check.
 "That is not the point, dearies.
 The point is that my house belongs to **me**.
 It is very rude to eat something that belongs to someone else!"
 I chided.

 "We don't care," Hansel and Gretel said in unison, their hands on their hips.
 The duo continued to stuff their faces with delicious sweet treats without a pinch of guilt.
 Then, Hansel proceeded to take a huge bite out of the chocolate tiara my mother had left behind for me before she passed. **That was the last straw.** _These two insolent fools!_ My anger spilt out of me like an overflowing pot of stew.
 In a fit of rage, I grabbed Hansel by his chestnut hair and threw him into a cage.